szaimen/Nextcloud-NAS-Guide/README.md

 ---

 # Backup
-The following steps will need to be set up so that you have a working backup solution.
+The following steps will need to get done so that you have a working backup solution.

-This section should take around **30min** excluding copying files.
+This section should take around **30min** if you just create a few user folders, excluding copying files.
 It covers:
 1. Configure SMTP-Mail
 1. Configure the external data SSD/HDD and the external backup HDD's
 1. Update your server one time manually